Global Studies (GLST) 440

 Part III: The Expansion of International Law and Global Governance

-- Unit 7: Protecting and Promoting Human Rights
+- Unit 6: International Law and Human Rights

-To receive credit for GLST 440, you must submit all six of the required course assignments and complete them to the satisfaction of your tutor.
-To receive credit for the course you must achieve an overall course grade of D (50 percent) or better.
-The weighting of the assignments are outlined below.
+To receive credit for GLST 440, you must submit all the required course assignments and complete them to the satisfaction of your tutor.
+To receive credit for the course you must achieve an overall course and examination grade of D (50 percent) or better.
+The passing grade for the final examination is also a D (50 percent).
+The weighting of the assignments and exams are outlined below.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.